Worker's Compensation

 Upon receipt of the supervisor report of injury/illness, UA RMS will forward to State Risk Manangement and a claim will be created for those injured employees who have received or are planning on seeking medical care.
 Notification of the claim's status (accepted or denied) is mailed to the injured employee's home address from State Risk Management.
 If the claim is accepted for benefits, the notification will provide the claim number and the name and contact info for the assigned claims representative.
 The claims representative monitors the medical status of the injured employee, and must authorize all medical treatment under the claim.

 The name and contact information of the claims representative at State Risk Management is included with the notification of claim acceptance.
-You may also call their main number at (602) 542-2182.

 • Call the treatment facility and tell them your injury was work related.